Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Methodology

-Thus, while the core concept of LGP is retained, certain modifications are introduced to ensure compatibility with sub-problem definitions and to integrate human bias through the use of auxiliary objects into the first-order logic definitions.
 If a solution to Equation \ref{mini_lgp} exists, our formulation successfully generates a task plan using IRS as a heuristic with relaxed constraints.
 Now, our formulation will tackle the complete motion problem, $P_{path}$, considering the $P_{path}$ constraints with already computed mode-switch sequences $P_{seq}$.
 The complete IRS algorithm is shown in \textbf{Algorithm~\ref{IRS_ALG}}.

-In short, ORS is first trained with a counterfactual plan dataset created by CPG.
-It returns rules that determine the appropriate conditions to employ RS with auxiliary objects, $S_c$.
 Depending on the auxiliary objects, it also returns a set of sub-problems, $\Psi$.
 These sub-problems are generic to each auxiliary object and require no further attention.
 We are not concerned with how to use the tray or pitcher, but when to use them.
 Hence, their utilization is assumed to be already defined based on the environment.

 If the initial and goal states, $s_0$ and $s_g$, satisfy the generated conditions, the Mini-LGP solver, \texttt{solveMini-LGP}, attempts to find a solution with respect to the sequence bound of MBTS with its relaxed formulation defined in Equation \ref{mini_lgp}.
 If a plan can be found within this bound, the full problem is solved using the already found mode-switch constraints with \texttt{solvePathWithSequence}, which is a minimal version of Equation \ref{lgp} where only the configuration space is considered, without any symbolic search.
 If the full problem can be solved, the resulting motion plan $P_{path}$ is returned, where the use of auxiliary objects in this plan increases the agent's performance.